hanneskod/libmergepdf/.github/ISSUE_TEMPLATE/bug_report.md

 **Please complete the following information:**
  - PHP-version
  - Version of library [e.g. 22]
+ - Driver used

 **Additional context**
 Add any other context about the problem here.

+> Please note that this library is only a wrapper around other pdf editing tools.
+> As such we are only able to respond to problems regaring the actual
+> merging process.
+Issues concering deeper pdf parsing problems should
+> be directed elsewhere.